Support and Resources for Children

-There are many important reasons why children should not only be informed of the illness but also be included in all phases from the diagnosis on.
+There are many important reasons why children should not only be informed of the illness but included in all phases from the diagnosis onward.
 The question before us now is, "How in the world do we even begin to talk with our children and adolescents about the ALS diagnosis and its prognosis?"

-All families are unique and each has its own customs and patterns of communication.
-Yet, there are some basic principles that apply to families with children of all ages.
+All families are unique, and each has its own customs and patterns of communication, but there are some basic principles that apply to families with children of all ages.
 Also, each child is different.
 Use what you know about YOUR child to determine how they will hear and process what you are telling them.

 Youth Education & Support Materials

 Youth Support Resources

 The Dougy Center provides grief support in a safe place where children, teens, young adults, and their families can share their experiences before and after a death.
 Their website has a wealth of resources for youth and adults dealing with progressive illness and grief and loss.
 The Dougy Center services are based out of the Portland metro area, but with their worldwide program finder, you can search for grief support near you.

 Wonders & Worries provides free, professional support for children and teenagers through a parent’s serious illness, so that they can reach their full potential.
 They have resources for discussing illness with children, recommended reading for parents and children, and parenting support and tips.

 Every year we host no-cost youth and family day activities across the State of Oregon in the summer and fall.
 Check the events calendar to find the next one near you or contact care services staff at 503-238-5559.